U54Bioinformatics/PhylinSic_Project/README.md

 ```

-Remember when I mentioned that you many need to do things differently?
+Remember when I mentioned that you may need to do things differently?
-Well, I totally did.
-I ran into some incompatibilities between Java
+Well, I needed to.
+I ran into an incompatibility between Java and R
-and R that I could not figure out.
-I ran into errors when trying to
+that I could not resolve.
+The rJava installed by conda did not
-import the rJava library in R.
+work.

 ```
 > library(rJava)